etiennestuder/gradle-plugindev-plugin/README.md

 }
 ```

+Note that the specified Bintray repo is where your package will be added to.
+The repo must already
+exist at the time of the plugin publication.
+The package itself will be created automatically
+if it does not yet exist.

 ## Run publishPluginToBintray task

 Run the `publishPluginToBintray` Gradle task which will build the plugin artifacts and publish them